Lang: enLang: el

 Teaching hours and credit allocation: 44 hours, 8 credits

-On completion of this module, students are expected to be able to:
+On completion of this course, students will be able to:

 • understand the legal context within which professional practice in arts market is grounded